 Wilfred Owen

-Wilfred Edward Salter Owen (1893 - 1918) was an English soldier and one of the leading poets of the First World War recognized for his shocking, brutal accounts of the reality and horrors of war.
-His mentor and friend Siegfried Sassoon, was another leading war poet who departed dramatically from the public's perception of war and patriotic verses of earlier war poets.
-Sassoon wrote in his introduction to Owen's collection, Poems (1919):
+Wilfred Edward Salter Owen (1893 - 1918) was an English soldier and one of the First World War's leading poets, renowned for his shocking and brutal accounts of the realities of warfare.
+His mentor and friend, Siegfried Sassoon, was another prominent war poet who also dramatically departed from the prevailing romanticized perceptions of war and the patriotic verse of earlier poets.
+In his introduction to Owen's posthumous collection, Poems (1919), Sassoon wrote:

 "I can only affirm that he was a man of absolute integrity of mind.
 He never wrote his poems (as so many war-poets did) to make the effect of a personal gesture.
 He pitied others; he did not pity himself.
 In the last year of his life he attained a clear vision of what he needed to say, and these poems survive him as his true and splendid testament."

-Anthem for Doomed Youth and Strange Meeting are particularly representative of his work.
-As he wrote in the preface of his collection, Poems:
+Anthem for Doomed Youth and Strange Meeting are particularly representative of his powerful work.
+As Owen himself wrote in the preface to his planned collection (published posthumously in Poems):